jamescarruthers/simplify5d/readme.md

 A module for simplifying 2D and 3D lines using Ramer-Douglas-Peucker algorithm.

-An extended port of simplify.js - https://github.com/mourner/simplify-js
+An extended port of the very fast simplify.js - https://github.com/mourner/simplify-js

 ## Installation